10-3-pursuit/project-solo-full-stack-portfolio/README.md

 1. A user can delete a product
 1. A user can visit this app from a provided URL on the internet that uses data from the express API

-1. Effort is present for navigation, headers, labels, colors, fonts, somewhat responsive design, confirmation/errors: A user creates a new product and can confirm that the product is created in some way (ie next view is of index page with new product present)
 1. A user can [choose one bonus below]

 ### Acceptance Criteria